mym1chelle/anki_web/README.md

 # anki_web
-Web version of the Anki application
+Web and desktop versions of the Anki application